China's Hundsun halts new account openings after margin loan crackdown

-SHANGHAI (Reuters) - Hundsun Technologies Inc, which is controlled by Alibaba founder Jack Ma and operates a trading platform for asset managers, said it will halt the opening of new accounts and ban new money flows into existing accounts, days after regulators launched a probe into its role in grey-market margin financing.
+SHANGHAI, July 16 (Reuters) - Hundsun Technologies Inc , which is controlled by Alibaba founder Jack Ma and operates a trading platform for asset managers, said it will halt the opening of new accounts and ban new money flows into existing accounts, days after regulators launched a probe into its role in grey-market margin financing.

 In an exchange filing, Hundsun said it acted in response to a regulatory crackdown targeting illegal margin lending - the practice of borrowing money to buy stocks.